 Joe & Beth Batchelder: Coronavirus hit mid-March in Kenya (just over 100 cases as of April 2), curfew 7 pm – 5 am for all non-essential workers.
 After much prayer, counsel, discussion, and painstaking deliberation the Batchelder's decided to come back to the US for the birth of their baby girl.
 They didn't do this lightly.
 They made the decision on Sunday, April 19 after the US embassy scheduled a repatriation flight for US citizens still in Kenya.
 They left their home in Nairobi on Wednesday around lunch and arrived at Joe’s parents’ house in Sparta, MI about 35 hours later.
-They were under a 14 day self-quarantine in Michigan May 10.
-They are extremely thankful for God’s providence and grace through this difficult decision and for the ways He carried their family along through the day and a half of travel.
+They were under a 14 day self-quarantine in Michigan.
+They are extremely thankful for God’s providence and grace through that difficult decision and for the way He carried their family along through the day and a half of travel.
 They are happy to announce the birth of their daughter this past Father's Day and ask us to pray for AIM Air during this time of limited flying (less than a quarter of normal flights) and general uncertainty (possible ministry restructuring)!
-They also ask that they we pray for the ablility to return to help as God wills including the passport process for their new daughter.
+They also ask that they we pray for the ablility to return to help in Africa as God wills including the passport process for their new daughter.

 Mike & Anna Cole: The Cole family is grateful to have been able to take a short vacation to Cape Town right before the Coronavirus started forcing changes in their region.
 They did have to leave early in order to get back home before borders were closed for travel though they were delayed and had to go through more safety check points before arriving in Mango.
 As of April 18 there was only one reported case of COVID-19 in Mango, but the leaders have set a curfew in place to encourage the limit of social gatherings.
-Though the Hospital of Hope has setup a special isolation ward in case of COVID-19 patients they have not had to treat any yet.
-The hospital has stopped all elective surgeries and they have noticed a decrease in patients due to the border closures to restrict spread of the virus.
+Though the Hospital of Hope has setup a special isolation ward in case of COVID-19 patients they have still not had to treat any yet (June 16).
+Borders are beginning to open so the hospital is seeing more patients despite not being able to receive new short-term staff due to travel limitations.
 The village Bible study the Cole's help to lead has had to stop meeting for safety measures.
 They are hoping to move forward with building a structure to protect from weather once they are able to meet again in person.
 The Cole's are also happy to announce that they are pregnant with baby number 2 due in the late fall!

-Dan & Kelly Cook: Kelly’s progression of treatment for myeloid leukemia has been an induction round of chemo with a 43 day hospital stay, a second consolidation round of chemo followed by a fever with a two week hospital stay, an intermission at home waiting for her blood levels to raise ending recently with a second round of consolidation chemo and another home waiting period.
+Dan & Kelly Cook: Kelly’s progression of treatment for acute myeloid leukemia has been an induction round of chemo with a 43 day hospital stay, a second consolidation round of chemo followed by a fever with a two week hospital stay, an intermission at home waiting for her blood levels to raise ending recently with a second round of consolidation chemo and another home waiting period.
 A persistent fever following the second round of chemo sent Kelly back to the hospital for a blood & platelet infusion.
 She has recently been advised to consider the stem cell transplant since her levels have dropped and there is concern her marrow production is being affected by the chemo.
 Her brother has been approved as a stem cell match and is home due to covid restrictions so please pray about God's direction in this decision.
 Kelly will be meeting with the transplant doctor in Grand Rapids August 3 and is contacting other doctors to consider all the options.
 She would like to avoid this procedure if possible, but wants God's will.
 Dan had to cancel his trip planned for late March through mid-April.
-He planned to sell their home, car, and some appliances and transfer ministry leadership of Camp Paradise and Good Soil over to ministry partners.
-He is still hoping to host a short-term mission team from the United States in July 2020.
 He continues to monitor ministry in Nicaragua with their team through video calls, email, and strategic planning.
 The Cook’s need assistance to pay Kelly’s medical bills amounting to $13,000.
 Donations can be sent to ABWE designated as Dan & Kelly Cook: Cook’s Medical Expense Account #0110381-015.
-Thankful for gifts sent to purchase red 2016 Chevy Equinox in the states!

 Angie Loper: She is following the stay-at-home order in Michigan and filling her time by completing puzzles, connecting with friends & family on Facebook, and cooking.

-Jeff & Deb Minniear: Jeff & Deb are continuing to reach out to their community in Bowie, MD through devotionals Jeff posts on Facebook Monday - Friday.They are continuing to teach their Good News Club on Zoom through May 2020 with a record high of 6 students more than when teaching in person!
-This was the children's Bible club that they were starting at Pointer Ridge Elementary School as an after school program.
+Jeff & Deb Minniear: Jeff & Deb are continuing to reach out to their community in Bowie, MD through devotionals Jeff posts on their church Facebook page three times a week.They taught their Good News Club on Zoom through May 2020 with a record high of 6 students more than when teaching in person!
+This was the children's Bible club that they started at Pointer Ridge Elementary School as an after school program.
 Now they are planning an in-person VBS for August 2020 after receiving positive feedback from parents.
 Jeff hosted several Spiritual Discussion Groups May - July with men he has played on a softball team with.
 The men wanted to start meeting in person so they have plans for later this week (August 2).
 Jeff has continued to play on the softball team through short tournaments.
-The church plant they have started has continued to meet though they are posting recorded sermons and meeting through Zoom afterward for fellowship.
+The church plant they have started has continued to meet though they coninue to post recorded sermons.
 Jeff is using his added free time to build gift violins for the elementary school's string program.
 The Minniears are praying these violins lead to a relationship with the music teacher, students, and their families.
 He has made five so far and is working on another set of five for another school the music teacher also teaches at.

 Ron & Donna Pontier: Pontier’s were helping their daughter’s team to build an extension to their air strip and a new home when the Coronavirus caused South Sudan to close their borders as well as Kenya and Uganda.
 They are forced to remain longer than planned (original departure March 30) but are thankful to have enough food and supplies to sustain them.
 They were able to assist Andrea who faced a bad infection followed by a fever and rejoice that they can be near by as she recovers and regains her strength.
 They were thankful for the two special supply flights that came and are grateful that a third supply flight (May 1) was able to come after many cancellations.
 This flight was approved since it also carried necessary medical supplies to the villages.
 They meet with their small ministry team twice a week and host Andrea overnight occasionally.
 Recently Donna was able to reconnect with her ladies small group in Entebbe over the internet.
 They are studying the Fruits of the Spirit and have formed prayer partners as well.

 Ken & Jinner Rudolph: Ken & Jinner were able to visit some supporting churches and speak at three Lake Ann winter retreats before COVID-19 changed all their plans.
 They have had to cancel a few planned trips, but are grateful to have an opportunity to have their first sabbatical from ministry in 43 years!
 Ken has begun writing a book about his life and what God has taught him that he plans to finish over the summer.
-He recorded sermons that will be posted over the summer at Lake Ann Camp June 6-11.
+He recorded sermons that will be posted over the summer at Lake Ann Camp last week despite being diagnosised with shingles!
 Ken has been able to speak to two Youth Groups via Zoom meetings and has another one planned for June 2020.
 He is looking forward to speaking during the newly announced reopened Lake Ann Camp Summer Season!

 Marilyn VandenAkker: Marilyn has family that lives close by in Roanoke and is happy to meet them weekly for a dinner and to play some games.
 She goes out for walks twice a day maintaining the practice of safe social distancing.
 She asks us to pray for Calvary Baptist Church and the VandenAkker's former partner Pastor Larque Vaye as they minister in Liberia where the Coronavirus has created major changes to daily life.
-Most families in that region go out every day for fresh food supplies so this is very different involving social distancing and limiting outside interactions.
-The churches continue to meet while following health and safety guidelines including social distancing.
+Marilyn shared this week (July 1) that Pastor Vaye's wife and the wife of the Rogma Ministry director are both ill and medical help is difficult so she asks that we pray for their healing.